particle-iot/docs/src/content/hardware/tracker/monitor-projects/sensor-tutorial.md

 ### Add devices

-In order to use this tutorial, you should have at least one device in your product
+In order to use this tutorial, you should have at least one device in your product.
+You can do this from the [Particle console](https://console.particle.io/) or using the interactive tool below.

 {{> test-product-device-list }}